Skip to main content

 School Finance

-The League of Women Voters of Indiana believes that public school funding should guarantee equal access to basic, high quality education for all Indiana children and recognition of State responsibility for attaining this goal.
-To achieve this goal, the League supports a foundation program for funding public elementary and secondary schools.
+The League of Women Voters of Indiana believes that public school funding should guarantee equal access to basic, high quality education for all Indiana children and recognition of State responsibility for attaining this goal (as outlined in our State Constitution, Article 8, and Indiana Code IC 20-33).
+To achieve this goal, the League supportstransparent funding mechanism for public elementary and secondary schools.

-The League defines a foundation program as a state-regulated system (1) which provides for standard, basic, high quality education for all Indiana children regardless of their place of residence; (2) which is appropriate for each child’s individual potential and circumstances; (3) which is financed by a mix of local and state funds; (4) and which provides fiscal equalization, i.e., a minimum local tax effort is required by state legislation, and state tax revenues provide sufficient additional funds to pay for the foundation program.
+The League believes a transparent funding mechanism should (1) provide for standard, basic, high quality education for all Indiana children regardless of their place of residence; (2) is appropriate for each child's individual potential and circumstances; (3) is financed by a mix of state and local funds; (4) and provides fiscal equalization

-• Weights reflecting the added per pupil costs for equalizing educational opportunity for children who are economically disadvantaged, physically handicapped, or in other special circumstances.
+• Weights reflecting the added per pupil costs for equalizing educational opportunity for children who are economically disadvantaged, physically handicapped, or in other special circumstances (special education, English language learning).

 • Provision for additional costs resulting from special circumstances of the school corporation itself.

-The total foundation program funding should be set at a level high enough to provide all funds needed for school corporations to pay for high quality education.
-This includes teachers’ salaries which are competitive within the field.
+• The total foundational funding should be set at a level high enough to provide all funds needed for school corporations to pay for high quality educationincluding competitive teachers' salaries.

-After the foundation program has been set at a level high enough for a basic program and has been fully funded, the League supports other funding mechanisms which allow school corporations to provide for local needs and interests by additional limited local leeway funding.
+• After the foundational funding has been set and allocated at a level high enough for a basic program, the League supports funding mechanisms which allow school corporations to provide for local needs and interestsby referenda.

 The League of Women Voters of Indiana supports: